Explore UAB

 Allowable Costs

-1. The proposed budget must be fully justified for how they directly advance the project specific aims.
-Amounts less than the maximum total amount may be requested.
+1. The proposed budget must be fully justified for how the funds will directly advance the project specific aims.
+While $35,000 is the maximum budget, lesser amounts should be requested as appropriate and justified by the project aims and scope.

 Required Documentation and Guidelines